A Guide to the TFT Carousel Rounds

 - Bramble Vest is an amazing defensive item

 Going back on the offensive, Sparring Gloves is a strong item because it helps you build offensive items for either attack or magic damage carries.
+It can also build into great defensive items as well.

 - Infinity Edge and Last Whisper are great damage items on many attack damage carries.